OskarQw/OskarQw/README.md

 i like software, networks and data

 everything here is currently passion projects, and likely private most of the time<br>
-if you're here for any of my mcsr stuff i said might be here (rng seedfinder, state tracker, queue list etc) send me a message
+if you're here for any of my mcsr stuff i said might be here (rng seedfinder, state tracker, queue list etc) it's likely that i set it to private, send me a message